Interesting story to preface…

 (Or not at all, if that’s what they choose.)

 And the good news is that the principles of success and the power of positive thinking is applicable and accessible to all people, whether or not they belong to organized religion.
 Obviously.

 So why a religious tone at all?

 To answer this, I need you to understand some history.
 When I began learning these principles, it was primarily from a secular (non-religious) angle, and yet the principles fit so perfectly WITH my religious beliefs that I felt compelled to share with my churchy peers how it all comes together.
 My work was meant to serve as a bridge between the two camps, by focusing on what they have in common.

-But when I began my websites and seminars more than 10 years ago, my target audience was specifically those who believed in God, who were faithful in their belief system of choice, and who maybe weren’t sure it was okay to prosper, or even how to do so without offending their Maker.
+But when I began my websites and seminars in 2000, my target audience was specifically those who believed in God, who were faithful in their belief system of choice, and who maybe weren’t sure it was okay to prosper, or even how to do so without offending their Maker.